-The 69kV line L-5550 serves to transmit power from 30N-Maccan to the substation at 37N-Parrsboro.
+The 69kV line L-5550 serves to transmit power from 30N-Maccan to the substation at 37N-New Prospect.
 L-5550 is currently rated 54/82 MVA (summer/winter) and the ratings are limited by conductor size although the present setting of the protective relaying limits this line to less than 29 MVA.
-The addition of this facility alone will not result in any thermal overloads on this line, although the protective relaying limits will require modification to increase the limit above 29 MVA.
+The capacity increase of this facility alone will not result in any thermal overloads on this line.

 Line L-5029 connects the 74N-Springhill substation with the 30N-Maccan substation.
 L-5029 is currently rated 31/45 MVA (summer/winter) and the ratings are limited by conductor size although the present setting of the protective relaying and metering limits this line to less than 29 MVA.
-The addition of this facility alone will not result in any thermal overloads on this line, although the protective relaying and metering limits will require modification to increase the limit above 29 MVA.
+The capacity increase of this facility alone will not result in any thermal overloads on this line.

 The substations at 30N-Maccan and 74N-Springhill contain one 138/69 kV transformer each.
 These transformers have maximum thermal ratings of 56 MVA and both serve local distribution loads as well as the 69 kV system.
 To provide service reliability to customers in the areas of Pugwash, Oxford, Springhill and Amherst the 138/69 kV transformers at 74N-Springhill and 30N-Maccan provide alternate sources for the 69 kV system in the event that one transformer should fail or have to be removed from service for maintenance.
-The addition of this facility alone will not result in any thermal overloads while operating with either transformer out of service.
+The capacity increase of this facility alone will not result in any thermal overloads while operating with either transformer out of service.

 NSPI is connected to New Brunswick Power using three tie lines: L-8001 operated at 345 kV and L-6535 & L-6536 operated at 138 kV.
 Line L-6513 operated at 138 kV connects 74N-Springhill to 1N-Onslow.
 Hence, L-6513 is a crucial line during high transfers between the two utilities.
 It is noted in this FEAS that during light system load conditions (system load less than 1000 MW) where NSPI is importing close to 100 MW from NBP with the Import Power Monitor SPS not armed, the loss of L-8001 results in a thermal overload of L-6513 due to the addition of this generating facility.
-L-6513 is currently rated 110/165 MVA (summer/winter).
-In order to avoid this issue, the following options are presented:
+L-6513 is currently rated 110/165 MVA (summer/winter), but is scheduled for upgrade in May 2018 as part of the TSR-400 project.
+After the line upgrade is completed, IR #562 generation will not result in any thermal overload.